p-christodoulou/panagiotis-christodoulou.github.io/README.md

 # panagiotis-christodoulou.github.io
 # 👋 Hi, I'm Panagiotis Christodoulou

-🎓 Computer Science and Engineering graduate at **Cyprus University of Technology** 💻 Aspiring software developer | Interested in **Web Development & Data Processing** 🌱 Currently working as a **Front-End developer**
+🎓 Computer Science and Engineering graduate from the **Cyprus University of Technology** 💻 Aspiring software developer | Interested in **Web Development & Data Processing** 🌱 Currently working as a **Front-End developer**